lexerdev/documentation/source/includes/_activity.md

 ## NPS

 Access your teams NPS performance metrics - including overall score, count of detractors, promoters, passives, and your average response rate.
+Reminder to retrieve your forms (see GET Forms above) to retrieve a list of the NPS Surveys your team are using.
+The ID for your form will be used to generate the following queries.

 ![Source Volume](../images/activity/activity_nps.png)